olin/studentgovernment/bylaws.md

 Officer and follows all actions and initiatives related to student dining, facilities, or information technology at the College.

-**Representative to Marketing and Communications and Development, Family, and Alumni Relations.** The Representative to Marketing and Communications, and Development, Family, and Alumni Relations liaises with the College’s Chief Marketing Officer and Vice President of Development, Family, and Alumni Relations and follows all actions and initiatives happening in their respective departments.
+**Representative to Advancement.** The Representative to Advancement liaises with the College’s Vice President for Advancement and follows all actions and initiatives associated with the department.

 **Representative to Admissions and the Office of Student Affairs and Resources.** The Representative to Admissions and the Office of Student Affairs